Stutchbury/InputEvents/docs/EventButton.md

 ```
 See [example Button.ino](../examples/Button/Button.ino) for a slightly more detailed sketch.

+By default the button for EventButton is wired between the GPIO pin and GND,  using the `INPUT_PULLUP` mode of the pin.
+It is possible to use a pull down resistor with an EventButton by specifying the pin mode in the [GPIOAdapter constructor](https://stutchbury.github.io/InputEvents/api/classGpioPinAdapter.html).

 Since v1.4.0, the `EventButton` can use 'virtual pins' via the `PinAdapter`.
 You don't need to worry about these unless you're using a GPIO expander, doing testing or something else that doesn't involve regular GPIO pins!.

 ## API Docs